alliedvision/gst-vmbsrc/README.md

 This project contains the official GStreamer plugin to make cameras supported by Allied Visions Vimba X API available as GStreamer sources.

-GStreamer is multimedia framework which assembles pipelines from multiple elements.
+GStreamer is a multimedia framework which assembles pipelines from multiple elements.
 Using the `vmbsrc` element it is possible to record images with industrial cameras supported by Vimba X and pass them directly into these pipelines.
 This enables a wide variety of uses such as live displays of the image data or encoding them to a video format.